-Only certain people over 16 year of age can apply for succession (PDF), although it normally happens when a tenant dies.
+Only certain people over 16 year of age can apply for to succeed the tenancy when a tenant dies.
 These people fall into three categories:

-First priority: a joint tenant, or a partner, husband, wife or civil partner of the tenant who dies.
+First priority - a joint tenant, husband, wife or civil partner of the tenant who dies.
 This must have been their only or main home at the time of death.

-- A main home is somewhere you have a major connection with.
-You either live there full time, or if you do spend time away from a main home (for example a student or forces staff who live away for months at a time but returns home).
+• A main home is somewhere you have a major connection with.
+It is possible to spend temporary periods of time away from a main home (for example a student or forces staff who live away for months at a time but returns home).

-- Under the Housing (Scotland) Act 2001, a tenancy can only be handed on twice through the right of succession.
+• Under the Housing (Scotland) Act 2001, a tenancy can only be transferred twice through the right of succession.

-- If you are in a joint tenancy, the tenancy does not end when one joint tenant dies – it will transfer to the other joint tenant who will become the main tenant and have to continue to the pay the rent.
+• A joint tenancy does not end when one joint tenant dies – it will transfer to the other joint tenant who will become the main tenant and have to continue paying the rent.

-- If someone living in your home qualifies to take over the tenancy, but chooses not to when you die, they must give four weeks written notice, and leave the home within three months.
+• If someone living in the property qualifies to take over the tenancy, but chooses not to when the tenant dies, they must give four weeks written notice, and leave the home within three months.